-To assist facilities in meeting this HEI criteria and ensure highquality training, the HRC Foundation partnered with the National LGBT Health Education Center, The Center for Affiliated Learning and the Veterans Health Administration.
+To assist facilities in meeting this HEI criteria and ensure high-quality training, the HRC Foundation partnered with the National LGBT Health Education Center, The Center for Affiliated Learning and the Veterans Health Administration.
 The HRC Foundation and its partners offer more than 60 online and ondemand training options that include both interactive eLearning courses and recorded webinars.
-Topics range from the basics of LGBTO Patient-Centered Care to more specialized topics for clinicians.
-All of these training options are free to staff of HEIparticipating facilities and offer CME/CEU credit.
-In addition, with pre-approval, participating facilities can receive ongoing training credit for their own course(s) on LGBTO culturally competent care and/or specific LGBTO health topics.
+Topics range from the basics of LGBTQ Patient-Centered Care to more specialized topics for clinicians.
+All of these training options are free to staff of HEI-participating facilities and offer CME/CEU credit.
+In addition, with pre-approval, participating facilities can receive ongoing training credit for their own course(s) on LGBTQ culturally competent care and/or specific LGBTQ health topics.

-More than 43,000 hours of training in LGBTQ patient-centered care was provided to the staff at HEI-participating facilities.
+More than 43,000 hours of training in LGBTQ patient-centered care were provided to the staff at HEI-participating facilities.